3020 Children's Way

 University of New York

-Dr. Burt Yaszay is a pediatric orthopedic surgeon at Rady Children's Hospital-San Diego and an assistant clinical professor at UC San Diego School of Medicine.
+Dr. Burt Yaszay is a pediatric orthopedic surgeon at Rady Children's Hospital-San Diego and a voluntary associate clinical professor at UC San Diego School of Medicine.

 After studying biochemistry and cell biology at UC San Diego, he attended Stanford Medical School.
 Dr. Yaszay went on to complete his residency at the University of Washington and a fellowship at New York University/Hospital for Joint Diseases.